cmu-soda/cmu-soda.github.io/README.md

 In order to add new news, add an announcement markdown file to the _news folder.

+In order to add new projects, add a markdown file to the _projects folder.
+Use a 640*480 px image for these.

 For images, keep them in 480*480 px and place them in assets/img folder.

 In order to run it locally, install [jekyll](https://jekyllrb.com/docs/).